 41 students attended the course.
 They were divided in groups of 4 to 5 members, which resulted in 9 groups.
 Group members were chosen by applying a random selection.
 The outcome is the formation of arbitrary groups, which emulates a common scenario that happens in large corporations.
 Four tutors were designated to the course, resulting in the reasonable amount of 2 to 3 groups per tutor.
 In the case study, tutors perform the instructor's role of the l-PDCA approach.

 The project was composed by three consecutive phases, namely Analysis, Design and Coding.
 In the first phase, the groups built a specification of the requirements.
 In the second phase, a class diagram was created, based on the requirements specification from the preceding phase.
 Finally, the class diagram was turned into functional code during the last phase.

 One of the most important parts of building the course was defining the checklists for each phase.
 For this particular case study, the evaluation was more focused on the completeness of the solution found.
 In other words, we decided to evaluate how much of the expected product was delivered, instead of how well the delivered product solves the problem.
 The reason is that we were dealing with freshmen who just got started with the foundations of software engineering.
 It would be unfair to penalize them for ignoring good practices that only time and practice can teach.
 As we shall see, those quality related aspects were handled during the Act Stage, where the tutors feedback showed what could be improved and why specific changes were important.

 To follow the I-PDCA principles, the checklists were composed beforehand by the tutors and kept hidden from the students.
 Since we focused on completeness, the students scored higher if they were able to cover most of the components the tutors expected them to cover.
 If needless/incorrect components were identified, the penalty was to ignore them completely.
+Although the score was not affected, ignoring the work serves as a lesson that the work should be done carefully and focusing on what really matters.
+The message is that oversizing the solution is something that does not pay off at the end.

-We also observe that "Software Modeling and Design", "Database Modeling and Design" and "Human Computer Interaction" are courses only taught in the consecutive semester.
+We also observe that "Software Modeling and Design", "Database Modeling and Design" and "Human Computer Interaction" are courses only taught in the consecutive semester, as Figure 3 shows.
 Therefore, the project scope and complexity needed to be tailored according to the students expected abilities.
 To do so, we striped the presentation layer and the persistence layer out of the project.
 Additionally, we only touched the surface of the full spectrum of UML software engineering models available, as we shall demonstrate.

 Next sections present details about the three phases of the project.
-For each phase, the four stages of 1-PDCA are described, including the corresponding set of artifacts to be delivered and the checklists that verified their completeness.
+For each phase, the four stages of l-PDCA are described, including the corresponding set of artifacts to be delivered and the checklists that verified their completeness.

-3.1.1.
+4.2.1.
 Analysis Phase

 At the Analysis Phase, the groups needed to establish a contract with the customer about the product that should be delivered, detailing precisely which requirements and constraints should be addressed.
-At the end, two documents were demanded: the use case diagram (UCD) and the requirements specification document (RSD).
+At the end, two documents were demanded: the Use Case Diagram (UCD) and the Requirements Specification Document (RSD).

 In what follows we describe how we implemented the four stages of the l-PDCA cycle in order to reach those goals.